Please review the general policies that apply to UW Professional & Continuing Education programs and students.

 Have a complaint concerning UWPCE?
 Please contact us so that we can connect you with the appropriate staff member to discuss.

-In addition, Office of the Ombud may be of assistance in resolving conflicts, and the University Complaint Investigation and Resolution Office (UCIRO) investigates complaints that a University employee has violated the University's non-discrimination or non-retaliation policies.
+The Office of the Ombud may also be of assistance in resolving conflicts, and the University Complaint Investigation and Resolution Office (UCIRO) investigates complaints that a University employee has violated the University's non-discrimination or non-retaliation policies.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Visit https://www.wsac.wa.gov/student-complaints for information regarding the WSAC complaint process.